Obama to balance praise, pressure in historic Myanmar visit

 But Obama arrives with his attention divided as he faces a mounting conflict in the Gaza Strip and grapples with a looming fiscal crisis at home.

-“Obama’s trip to Burma risks providing an undeserved seal of approval to the military-dominated government that is still violating human rights,” said Brad Adams, Asia director at Human Rights Watch said before the president arrived in the region.
+“Obama’s trip to Burma risks providing an undeserved seal of approval to the military-dominated government that is still violating human rights,” Brad Adams, Asia director at Human Rights Watch, said before the president arrived in the region.

 Obama’s aides said he was determined to “lock in” democratic changes already under way but will also press for further action, including freeing remaining political prisoners and stronger efforts to curb ethnic and sectarian violence.